 First off, you need to know that this 10X Restore is not paint.
 You’re NOT going to be painting your deck.
 You’ll be dumping gritty, sand-filled molasses on it and trying to spread it around.

 Turns out that the reason it’s called 4X and Restore 10X is that it’s that many times thicker than regular paint.

 The 4X handles like thick paint – it’s a pain, but it’s still doable.
 The 10X is like painting with Elmer’s glue – only somebody dumped a ton of sand into the glue!
 This stuff is so thick that it has its own line of paint brushes and rollers – and I’m so glad we bought those, too!
 There’s no way my household paint brushes and rollers could have held up as well as these heavier-duty ones did.
 The heavy duty roller (with the 10X) also left a wood grain like pattern – so my wood deck still looks like a wood deck, only safer for bare feet.

-Each time I glopped more paint onto the railing, it looked kind of like a thinned-out molasses sliding downwards.
+Each time I slopped more 4X restore paint onto the railing, a thinned-out molasses slid downwards.
 I applied it liberally to all of the vertical surfaces – and didn’t end up needing the second coat (except for on the handrail itself).
 We wanted a second coat on the parts that would be used more often, anyway.

 The 10X Restore definitely needed a second coat, as it’s on the surface that gets used most: the floor!
 Again, this is something you don’t want to skimp on: apply it liberally!